fkirchhoff/advent-of-code-2023/README.md

+# Overview

+Solution/resource/test for each day can be found in src/main/java/day<X> and the corresponding input in src/main/resources/day<x>.

 # Day 1

 Initially, my strategy involved stripping all non-digits from the string, and this method proved effective for solving